 Different PM count parameters are associated with different read points in a network.
 Figure 10: Performance Monitoring Points on ONS DWDM, on page 27 illustrates the PM read points that are useful in identifying DWDM circuit points of failure.
-The Performance Monitoring chapter in the Cisco ONS 15454 DWDM Reference Manual lists all PM parameters and provides block diagrams of signal entry points, exit points, and interconnections between the individual circuit cards.
+The Monitor Performance document lists all PM parameters and provides block diagrams of signal entry points, exit points, and interconnections between the individual circuit cards.
 Consult these specifications to determine which PM parameters are associated with the system points you want to monitor or provision with CTC or TL1.
 The monitoring points might vary according to your configuration.

 When LOS, LOS-P, or LOF alarms occur on TXP and MXP trunks, G709/SONET/SDH TCAs are suppressed.
-For details, see the Alarm and TCA Monitoring and Management chapter in the Cisco ONS 15454 DWDM Procedure Guide.
+For details, see the .